abhisheksoni27/LexerJS/README.md

 lexer.js test.json -f YayTheResultsYay
 ```

-***Note:*** If you provide a file name with extension, such as `art.json`, then the output mode will be determined from the fileName and the output mode flag ( if passed) will be overriden.
+***Note:*** If you provide a file name with extension, such as `art.json`, then the output mode will be determined from the fileName and the output mode flag (if passed) will be overridden.

 # Running Examples